kyldvs/books/fiction/fantasy/lit-rpg/wandering-inn/notes.md

 - Regrika plants the body in the dungeon along with the body of other silver and bronze rank gnolls.

 ### 4.29

+- The third floor, tower, and other changes to Erin's Inn have been completed by the Antinium.
+- Krshia visits Erin's inn asking about where Brunkr is. :(
+- Later that evening Brunkr and the other gnolls were found.
+Gnolls howled throughout Liscor.
+- Ryoka knows and is upset.
+She hates Venitra.
+- Relc shows up and realizes he lost a race to Ryoka a long time ago.
+He wants a rematch.
+- Ryoka is upset and tells him to shut up.
+- Relc gets more serious and reveals he is actually questioning everyone about Brunkr.
+- He questions Ryoka, but she didn't do it.
+They both go back to the Inn.
+- Klbkch questions everyone including Regrika about Brunkr.
+Everyone passes the truth gem.
+- Erin is suspicious of Regrika though.
+- Az'kerash meets with Ryoka and expresses his displeasure with Venitra's actions.
+- Because it had compromised her disguise, not because he cares of Brunkr's life.
+- Ryoka asks Ivolethe what to do.
+She says to fight.
+But Ryoka does not know who she can ask for help.
+- Ivolethe reminds her of Teriarch.
+- Ryoka would need Ivolethe's help to succeed, but there will be a cost.
+Ryoka asks what would happen.
+- Ivolethe says Ryoka will save those that can be saved, but foretells of Ryoka's death.
+- Ryoka is afraid.
+- Erin knows Regrika and Ikriss did not like any of her food.
+They lied.
+- Erin asks Pisces if a truth detection spell can be deceived.
+- He says it is impractical.
+Probably not by a Named Adventurer.
+Perhaps an archmage could do it.
+- Ryoka solemnly leaves a note in an empty Inn before heading through the door to Celum.
+- Az'kerash orders his minions to bring back Ryoka's head, frozen or in stasis, but undamaged.
+Just her head.
+- Regrika and Ikriss head back to the Inn in order to go to Celum.
+Erin insists they try a special dish first.
+- They are amazed, they love the dish.
+Skeletons do not like any food.
+They ask how this is possible.
+- Erin tells them the secret ingredient, their meal was all bone.
+- Erin confronts them, they have been exposed.
+- A fight breaks out in the Inn.
+- Regrika killed Ulrien easily.
+- She turns to everyone in the room and says they are all dead.